-Almost as strong as my love for adventure games is my adoration for most things to do with the 80s.
-Maybe it’s down to nostalgia as I grew up during the decade but there’s something about music with plenty of synth, crimped hair, Reebok high-tops which really appeals to me; and I’ve been known to attend 80s appreciation weekends once or twice a year.
+Almost as strong as my love for adventure games is my adoration for everything 80s.
+Maybe it’s down to nostalgia as I grew up during the decade but there’s something about music with plenty of synth, crimped hair, Reebok high-tops which really appeals to me.

 Give me a video game which makes me feel as though I’m playing a part in a film from that era then and I’m a very happy gamer.
 Perhaps this explains why Wardialler caught my eye when I stumbled across it while wandering around the Leftfield Collection at EGX Rezzed recently.
 Its simple visual style of glowing green text against a black background called to mind movies such as WarGames, and I half expected a young Matthew Broderick to walk into the room and start playing a nice game on chess with the computer.